THEXN/TShock/Configuration-file-setup.md

 # DefaultMaximumSpawns
 **Type:** Int32
 **Description:** The default maximum mobs that will spawn per wave.
 Higher means more mobs in that wave.
 **Default:** "4"

 # DefaultSpawnRate
 **Type:** Int32
-**Description:** The delay between waves.
-Shorter values lead to less mobs.
+**Description:** The delay between waves in milliseconds.
+Shorter values lead to faster spawning mobs.
 **Default:** "700"

 # ServerPort